basuhoward/krigsvold.org/heraldry.md

 form of cultural expression that honors heritage while addressing contemporary concerns.

+{% include figure.html placement="right" width="4"
+   image="armorial/matikonis.svg"
+   alt="Arms of the Barony of Matikonis" cap="Arms of the Barony of Matikonis" %}

 ## Arms of the Barony of Matikonis

 The Barony of Matikonis is named in honor of [William P.